chrischavarro/pickapic/README.md

 ### `yarn start`

-In the `src` directory, you can run:
+In the root directory, you can run:

 ### `yarn start`